A Network Formation Model Based on Subgraphs: Identification

-For a links and triangles SUGM, identification can be also be achieved using only $S(g) = (S_L(g), S_T(g))$ instead of the sub-only counts, which is slightly easier to code for use in empirical work (and the moment $S_L(g)$ will generally have more observations than $S_{L}\left(g\right)^{sub-only}$).
-We now show this.
-This result on identification is much harder to prove and does not directly generalize.
+Although Theorem \ref{newid} shows that SUGMs are always identified---i.e., distinct parameters yield distinct distributions---it is often convenient to use minimum distance based estimators based on simple moments of the network.
+Thus, it is useful to show that identification can be achieved from simple statistics.
+We illustrate that this can be done with direct counts of the relative frequency of appearances of the subgraphs.
+In particular, in Proposition \ref{prop:Links-Triangles-SUGM} we show that a links and triangles SUGM can be identified directly from the counts of links and triangles: $S(g) = (S_L(g), S_T(g))$.
+This does not mean that one can ignore incidental generation, but it does mean that the information one has to use can be simple counts.

+Further below, in Theorem \ref{thm:Largenetwork}, we show conditions under which such direct counts not only identify the parameters for general subgraphs, but can also be used to derive consistent and normally distributed estimators of the parameters.

-To understand the source of identification here, consider Figure \ref{fig:id}.
-Each configuration involves two triangles, but the bottom one with only five links is {\sl relatively} more easily incidentally formed than the upper one.
-Thus, by looking at the combination of how many triangles and how likely links there are, we can sort out relative rates of the two parameters.
+To understand the identification, consider Figure \ref{fig:id}.
+Each configuration involves two triangles, but the graph in Panel B with only five links is {\sl relatively} more easily incidentally formed than the one in Panel A. Thus, by looking at the combination of how many triangles and how likely links there are, we can sort out relative rates of the two parameters.